ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ## Simple Summary

 CAIP-25 defines an authorization procedure for a chain agnostic provider to interface with a wallet as part of their initialization and/or "handshake" protocol.

 ## Abstract

 This proposal has the goal to define a standard procedure for decentralized applications to interface with chain agnostic cryptocurrency wallets and other user agents which govern identities (including accounts) in multiple cryptographic systems.
 It defines a lightweight protocol for negotiating and persisting authorizations during a session managed by a provider construct.

 ## Motivation

 The motivation comes from the lack of standardization across blockchains to expose accounts and define the expected JSON-RPC methods to be used by an application through a provider connecting to a signer or other user agent.

 ## Specification

 The session is proposed by a caller and the response by the respondent is used as the baseline for an ongoing session that both parties will persist.
 The properties and authorization scopes that make up the session are expected to be persisted and tracked over time by both parties in a discrete data store, identified by an entropic [identifier][CAIP-171] assigned in the initial response.
 This object gets updated, extended, closed, etc. by successive calls and notifications, each tagged by this identifier.

 If a respondent (e.g. a wallet) needs to initiate a new session, whether due to user input, security policy, or session expiry reasons, it can simply generate a new session identifier to signal this notification to the calling provider; if a caller needs to initiate a new session, it can do so by sending a new request without a `sessionIdentifier`.
 In such cases, a respondent (e.g. wallet) may choose to explicitly close all sessions upon generation of a new one from the same origin or identity, or leave it to time-out; maintaining concurrent sessions is discouraged (see Security Considerations).

 Initial and ongoing authorization requests are grouped into two top-level arrays of [scopeObjects][CAIP-217], named `requiredScopes` and `optionalScopes` respectively.
 These two objects are not mutually exclusive (i.e., additional properties of a required scope may be requested in a separate `scopeObject` in the optional array, keyed to the same scope string).
-Note that `scopeObject`s can be keyed to a specific [CAIP-2][], or to a [CAIP-104][] namespace; if the latter defines a [CAIP-2][] profile, a `scopes` array MAY be set within it containing multiple [CAIP-2][] strings; this is functionally equivalent to defining multiple identical `scopeObjects`, each keyed to one of the [CAIP-2][]s listed in the `scopes` array.
+Note that `scopeObject`s can be keyed to a specific [CAIP-2][], or to a [CAIP-104][]-conformant [namespace][namespaces];
+if the latter defines a [CAIP-2][] profile, a `scopes` array MAY be set within it containing multiple [CAIP-2][] strings;
+this is functionally equivalent to defining multiple identical `scopeObjects`, each keyed to one of the [CAIP-2][]s listed in the `scopes` array.
 See [CAIP-217][] for more details on the structure of the typed objects included in these arrays.

 If any properties in the required scope(s) are not authorized by the respondent, a failure response expressive of one or more specific failure states will be sent (see [#### failure states](#failure-states) below), with the exception of user denying consent.
 For privacy reasons, an `undefined` response (or no response, depending on implementation) should be sent to prevent incentivizing unwanted requests and to minimize the surface for fingerprinting of public web traffic (See Privacy Considerations below).

 Conversely, a succesful response will contain all the required properties *and the provider's choice of the optional properties* expressed in a single unified `scopeObject`.
 In the case of identically-keyed `scopeObject`s appearing in both arrays in the request where properties from both are returned as authorized, the two scopes MUST be merged in the response (see examples below).
 However, respondents MUST NOT restructure scopes (e.g., by folding properties from a [CAIP-2][]-keyed, chain-specific scope object into a [CAIP-104][]-keyed, namespace-wide scope object) as this may introduce ambiguities (See Security Considerations below).

 ### Request

 The application would interface with a provider to authorize that provider with a given set of parameters by calling the following JSON-RPC request

 Example: